open-data-fabric/open-data-fabric/src/open-data-fabric.md

 Such representation poses many additional challenges when working with data, but, as we will show further - the benefits by far outweigh the added complexity, and that complexity can in most cases be addressed by better tooling.

 ## Nature of Transformations
-The state-of-the-art approach to transforming data today is to version the source data (using a checksum or a stable reference) and version the code that transforms it (using a version control system).
+The state-of-the-art approach to transforming data today is to version the source data (using a hash sum or a stable reference) and version the code that transforms it (using a version control system).
 The result of transformations is then uploaded to some shared storage and made available to others.
 There are many tools that improve the reproducibility of such workflows, but all of them treat data as a mere binary blob, deprived of any of its intrinsic qualities.

 This leads to many problems:
 - Data is routinely copied